 Select Enabled to log EFI (Extensible Firmware Interface) Status Codes, Error Codes or Progress Codes.
-The options are Disabled and Enabled.
+The options are disabled an Enabled.

 Note: After making changes on a setting, be sure to reboot the system for the changes to take effect.